What Is an RN?

 - Compassion: If you want to be an RN you must feel and be able to demonstrate concern for others' well-being.

-- Organizational Skills and Attention to Detail: Being well organized and detail-oriented will help you correctly follow all procedures.
-Doing this will keep you, patients, and coworkers safe.
+- Organizational Skills and Attention to Detail: Being well organized and detail-oriented will help you correctly follow all procedures and therefore ensure the safety of yourself and your patients and coworkers.

 - Critical Thinking Skills: This will allow you to evaluate problems and take necessary actions to solve them.